Mental Health Month

 Lime green has emerged as California’s color for mental health awareness.
 Wearing the lime green ribbon is a great way to start the conversation with friends, family classmates, and coworkers about mental health.
 Wear lime green to show your support.

-Link Up and find support here, or call the CARES Line at (800) 499-3008 to be connected to mental health services.
+Link Up and find support here, or call the Helpline at (951) 686-HELP to be connected to mental health services.

 Watch this video to find answers to mental health questions.